 Doomscrolling refers to the act of continuously scrolling through bad news on social media and news websites.
 This behavior is driven by the constant flow of negative content, which can make it difficult to look away.
 People often find themselves trapped in a loop of consuming distressing news, which can be overwhelming.

-The term “doomscrolling” has gained popularity in recent years, especially with the rise of social media platforms.
+The term doomscrolling has gained popularity in recent years, especially with the rise of social media platforms.
 These platforms are designed to keep us engaged, often at the expense of our mental health.
-By understanding what doomscrolling is, we can begin to take steps to mitigate its effects.
+By understanding what is doomscrolling, we can begin to take steps to mitigate its effects.

 Why is Doomscrolling So Addictive?

-Another reason doomscrolling is so addictive is that it can give us a false sense of control.
-By staying informed about the latest events, we may feel like we’re taking action, even if we’re just passively consuming information.
-This illusion of control can keep us coming back for more, even when it’s detrimental to our well-being.
+Additionally, doomscrolling can give us a false sense of control.
+By staying updated on current events, we may feel like we’re taking action, even if we’re passively consuming information.
+This illusion of control can make it harder to quit the habit.

 What is an Example of Doomscrolling?